Afra-Nawar-CS/Bond-Balancer/README.md

 This project was developed as an independent science fair entry exploring the intersection of **computer science and chemistry education**.
 The rational nullspace balancing algorithm was researched and implemented from first principles — no chemistry libraries were used.

 **Skills demonstrated:**
-- Algorithm design and linear algebra implementation
+- Algorithm design, stoichiometric prediction logic and linear algebra implementation
 - GUI application development
 - Object-oriented programming
 - Data persistence and file I/O
-- Multi-threading for responsive UI
+- Multi-threading for responsive UI and threaded audio systems
 - Chemistry domain knowledge (stoichiometry, reaction types, element classification)
 ---